 About Steve Keen

-I am a professional economist and a long time critic of conventional economic thought.
+I am Professor of Economics and Head of Economics, History and Politics at Kingston University London, and a long time critic of conventional economic thought.
 As well as attacking mainstream thought in Debunking Economics, I am also developing an alternative dynamic approach to economic modelling.
-The key issue I am tackling here is the prospect for a debt-deflation on the back of the enormous debts accumulated in Australia, and our very low rate of inflation.
+The key issue I am tackling here is the prospect for a debt-deflation on the back of the enormous private debts accumulated globally, and our very low rate of inflation.